ndipatri/RoboGaggia/README.md

 6. After steaming, if you want to brew again, you have to go through the process of extracting water to cool off the heater - the heater is always on with the stock Gaggia, so cooling off the heateater takes a while.
 7. If you leave RoboGaggia on, it will continue to heat the boiler and waste energy even if you haven't used it for hours.

-## The above five steps are rather tedious and time consuming.
+## The above steps are rather tedious and time consuming.
 It would be nice if I could load the Gaggia with fresh ground coffee, push a button, then walk away to attend to other things in my morning routine.
 When I return, I want my shot done and the machine ready to steam.
 These modifications do this.

 In an attempt to mitigate the above Gaggia short comings, I've implemented the following features with Robo Gaggia: